I was the third and last child. See also my Family Tree Photos Page I helped put together for my first daughter's DNA class project.

 The name they gave me to live with all my life is Mark Evan.
 "Mark" is a Roman derivative of Mars, the god of war.
 Evan comes from evangelist, or preacher.
 I'm definitely not a warrior, and have always avoided conflict (an instinct my first daughter clearly inherited), relying on diplomacy and patience.
 I'm also wary of egotistical preachers who portray themselves as second in status to God, though I do honor humble leaders trying to help others.

 My father, William Manuel Prado, PhD., was a psychologist working for federal government.
 He was part of an immigrant family who came from Spain to New York City.
 He didn't learn to speak English until he went to school around age 6.
-His Moor father separated from his mother when he was a toddler, and he was raised as an only child by his mother and extended family who also immigrated.
+His father separated from his mother when he was a toddler, and he was raised as an only child by his mother and extended family who also immigrated.
 Born in 1927, he grew up in the worst years of the depression, something he told me about when I was young and which had a clear impact on his outlook.
-My father did well in school, as the school he attended skipped him up grades 3 times, was encouraged in science and he got a university scholarship to Johns Hopkins University at age 15.
+My father did well in school, and the schools he attended skipped him up grades 3 times, so be graduated high school and headed for the university at age 15.
+He had done well in science and he got a university scholarship to Johns Hopkins University at age 15.

 My sister Cheryl Ann is 4 years older than me, and my brother Stuart Lee is 1 1/2 years older.